miouge/manga-java-tools/README.md

 			  to do this step of work, i'm using the freeware program "BIC – Batch-Image-Cropper" (https://funk.eu/bic-batch-image-cropper/)

 GeneratePDF : will be used to repack into one or multiple PDF files the cropped images
+			customize the config object about title template to use and author customize getImagesLocations() to specify where to pickup the pictures

 Sequencer : is just a loop to repeat the process on multiple manga volumes